ServiceManager class

 .InstanceCreator = New ServiceCreator(Of MyService)

-If only Install / Uninstall need to run (e.g. inside a stand-alone installer), InstanceCreator can be left Nothing — the dispatcher only needs it when the SCM actually starts the service.
+If only Install / Uninstall need to run (for example, inside a stand-alone installer), InstanceCreator can be left Nothing — the dispatcher only needs it when the SCM actually starts the service.

 Name